LincsConnect Hour

 How To Join The LincsConnect Hour

 Hop across to Twitter (X) on Monday evenings from 8.00pm.
 It’s simple to join in, all you need to do is go to the Twitter search bar, type in #LincsConnect then tap on the ‘search’ button if you’re using the App or hit ‘return’ if you’re logged in from a computer search engine.
-The tap or click ‘Latest’.
+Then tap or click ‘Latest’.

 That’s it!
 Once you’re there, simply follow the instructions from whoever is hosting the Hour.
 The #LincsConnect Hour often starts off with introductions and adverts along with an invitation for embers to post any adverts they may have.
 General chat between members follows as part of the introductions then sometime around 8.10pm the host will post a question.
 There are often 3 or 4 questions during the Hour but the format is flexible and dependant on the host on the night.

-This Monday
+This Monday 10 February 2025

 Who Can Host?